 The Phases of Facial Hair Strand Growth from the Follicle

-Although your androgenic beard hairs differ from the light vellus hairs on top your head in terms of what actually makes them grow, their growth cycle is still exactly the same.
+Although your androgenic beard hairs differ from the light vellus hairs (you can also have a vellus beard) on top your head in terms of what actually makes them grow, their growth cycle is still exactly the same.